jetstack/navigator/README.md

 elasticsearch-operator, etcd-operator etc).

 - **navigator-apiserver** - this takes on a similar role to `kube-apiserver`.
-It is responsible for storing and coordinate all of the state stored for Navigator.
+It is responsible for storing and coordinating all of the state stored for Navigator.
 It requires a connection to an etcd cluster in order to do this.
 In order to make Navigator API types generally consumable to users of your cluster, it registers itself with kube-aggregator.
 It performs validation of your